GroestlCoin/copay/README.md

 ### Desktop versions (Windows, OS X, Linux)

-Groestlcoin Mobile Wallet uses NW.js (also know as node-webkit) for its desktop version.
+GroestlPay uses NW.js (also know as node-webkit) for its desktop version.
 NW.js is an app runtime based on `Chromium` and `node.js`.

 - Install NW.js on your system from [nwjs.io](http://nwjs.io/)
 - Run `grunt desktop`